Other structural congenital cardiac anomalies include the following:

 Surgical repair of aortopulmonary window should be done as soon as possible after diagnosis.

-Congenitally corrected transposition (levo-transposition) is relatively rare and accounts for about 0.5% of congenital cardiac anomalies.
+Congenitally corrected transposition (levo-transposition) of the great arteries is relatively rare and accounts for about 0.5% of congenital cardiac anomalies.
 The normal embryologic looping of the fetal heart tube is reversed, resulting in atrioventricular and ventriculoarterial discordance.
 The result is the right atrium connects to a right-sided morphologic left ventricle (LV) and the left atrium connects to a left-sided morphologic right ventricle (RV).
 In almost all cases, the morphologic LV connects to the pulmonary artery and the morphologic RV connects to the aorta.
 The circulation is thus physiologically “corrected,” but associated anomalies are present in the majority of patients, including ventricular septal defect, pulmonic stenosis, Ebstein anomaly or other dysplasia of the left-sided tricuspid valve, congenital atrioventricular block, mesocardia or dextrocardia, and heterotaxy syndromes.

 These anomalies result in a wide range of clinical manifestations.
 As patients reach adulthood, a common concern is the development of dysfunction of the morphologic RV, which serves as the systemic ventricle.
 This dysfunction may be subclinical or manifest as severe cardiomyopathy and heart failure, leading to consideration of heart transplantation.

-Ebstein anomaly consists of variable apical displacement and dysplasia of the septal and inferior leaflets of the tricuspid valve with dysplasia, but normal origin, of the anterior leaflet as well.
+Ebstein anomaly consists of variable apical displacement and dysplasia of the septal and inferior leaflets of the tricuspid valve with dysplasia, but normal origin of the anterior leaflet as well.
 These abnormalities displace the effective valve orifice downward, resulting in compromise of the function of the right ventricle with an atrialized portion that is proximal to the valve opening.
 This anomaly has been associated with maternal use of lithium during pregnancy.
 Associated abnormalities include atrial septal defect, pulmonic stenosis, and Wolff-Parkinson-White syndrome.

-There is a remarkably wide spectrum of presentation, ranging from severely cyanotic newborns to cardiomegaly with mild cyanosis in childhood to a previously asymptomatic adult presenting with atrial arrhythmias or reentry supraventricular tachycardia.
+There is a remarkably wide spectrum of presentation, ranging from severely cyanotic newborns to cardiomegaly with mild cyanosis in childhood to a previously asymptomatic adult presenting with atrial arrhythmias or paroxysmal supraventricular tachycardia.
 The onset of symptoms depends on the degree of tricuspid valve anatomic and functional derangement and presence of accessory pathways (eg, Wolff-Parkinson-White syndrome).
 When symptoms result from a severely dysfunctional tricuspid valve, surgical repair should be considered.